Eligibility Requirements

 Fellows – but not their dependents – receive:

-♦ Basic health insurance that covers new injuries and illnesses (or funds to purchase basic health insurance)
+• Basic health insurance that covers new injuries and illnesses during U.S.-based service

 Does Atlas Corps provide housing?

 For Fellows serving in the U.S., Atlas Corps does not secure housing directly in most cases and instead provides Fellows with the resources necessary to help them secure their own housing.
-While we do hold the lease on some housing in Washington, D.C., those spaces are available on a first-come, first-serve basis, and not all DC Fellows will receive a room in Atlas Corps housing.
 Once accepted to the Fellowship, the Atlas Corps staff will help guide Fellows through the process of finding temporary and permanent housing.
-Atlas Corps provides a relocation stipend for Fellows in Satellite Cities outside of D.C. based on the cost of living.
+Atlas Corps provides a relocation stipend for Fellows based on the cost of living.
 Atlas Corps has also recently partnered with a homestay program that provides optional temporary housing for Satellite Fellows.
-All Fellows are guaranteed housing for the first week of Orientation.
+All Fellows receive housing during their initial orientation after arrival.

-For Fellows serving remotely during the Blended Fellowship, Atlas Corps provides a basic stipend based on the local cost of living, which includes shared housing.
+For the remote portion of the Blended Fellowship, Atlas Corps provides a basic stipend based on the local cost of living, which includes shared housing.

 What is the Atlas Corps Global Leadership Lab?